Using webhooks

 Web hooks allow Quicket to send a message to another system when certain actions take place.
 The actions are called hooks.
 Quicket currently provides four hooks for your event:

-1. User started a check out
+1. User started a checkout

 2. Check out was cancelled